znerol/podpourri/doc/podpourri-build.1.rst

 Description
 -----------

-Uses *podman* to build and push an image from spec found at *context* directory.
+Uses *podman* to build and push a container image bulid file found at *context* directory.

 Information is derived from repository whenever possible.
 I.e.: